 Jack whispered as he grabbed onto the handle.
 “Well, let’s hope his daughter is not around.”

 Pushing the door open revealed a lounge where Hemlock sat at the head of a small dinner table.
 His large form was hunched over as he seemed to be playing with something within his grasp.
 A small girl at the table turned away from her father to face Jack and Rebecca.
-Her smile disappeared and she dropped from the table and went into a full sprint at Rebecca.
-Without a whisper she ran, the only sound being her footsteps making a soft patter as she sprinted across the hard wood floor.
+Her smile disappeared, and she dropped from the table and went into a full sprint at Rebecca.
+Without a whisper, she ran, the only sound being her footsteps making a soft patter as she sprinted across the hardwood floor.
 The audio of her run disappeared as she lifted into the air, still in a running motion.
-She floated back to her seat and a nearly impossibly deep voice growled out at her.
+She floated back to her seat, and a nearly impossibly deep voice growled out at her.

-“You can play, once you finish what you started.”
+“You can play once you finish what you started.”

-The little girls stared with malice towards Rebecca, her legs swinging anxiously as she eventually returned to cutting paper on the table.
+The little girl stared with malice towards Rebecca, her legs swinging anxiously as she eventually returned to cutting paper on the table.
 Rebecca and Jack moved in as Hemlock waved them in, keeping his head down as he continued to fiddle with a small object in his enormous hands.